Stainton, Dacre

 Stainton is a village near the A66, in the parish of Dacre, in the Westmorland and Furness district, in the English county of Cumbria.
 It is a few miles away from the market town of Penrith.
 It is in the parish of Dacre, although it is larger than Dacre.
 It has a Methodist church and a primary school.
 In 2019 the built-up area had an estimated population of 758.
 In 1870-72 the township had a population of 330.

+Transport

+As of March 2026 the village has 3 bus routes serving it, all run by Stagecoach.
+The first is the 105 to Greystoke or Penrith.
+The second/third is the X4/X5 to Penrith or to Workington via Keswick and Cockermouth.